wrdhall3/loan-default-project/new_readme.md

 ### Why Logistic Regression with Undersampling Is Recommended

 #### 1. Performance Metrics:
-- **Recall**: Achieved the highest recall (68.7%) among all models, ensuring a significant proportion of defaulters are identified.
+- **Recall**: Achieved the highest recall (69%) among all models, ensuring a significant proportion of defaulters are correctly identified.
-- **Precision**: While precision (23%) was lower than other models, the trade-off was acceptable given the model's ability to minimize missed defaults.
+- **Precision**: Although precision (23%) was lower than other models, it was an acceptable trade-off for the improved recall, which minimizes missed defaults.
-- **F1-Score**: Delivered a balanced F1-score (34%), reflecting a strong trade-off between recall and precision.
+- **F1-Score**: Delivered a balanced F1-score (34%), highlighting an effective trade-off between recall and precision.
-- **Accuracy**: Maintained a reasonable accuracy (68.4%), considering the focus on recall.
+- **Accuracy**: Maintained a reasonable accuracy (69.2%), demonstrating that the model performed well overall despite the focus on recall.

 #### 2. Financial Model Insights:
-- The **Predicted Profit Analysis Tool** demonstrated that Logistic Regression with Undersampling consistently delivered the highest net yield and profitability compared to other models.
+- The **Predicted Profit Analysis Tool** revealed that Logistic Regression with Undersampling consistently delivered the highest net yield and profitability compared to other models.
-- The focus on minimizing missed defaults translated into reduced losses from defaults and maximized income from approved loans.
+- By prioritizing recall, the model successfully reduced losses from defaults, leading to maximized income from approved loans and improved profitability.

 #### 3. Business Application:
-- The simplicity and interpretability of Logistic Regression make it ideal for stakeholders who require clear, actionable insights into lending decisions.
+- The simplicity and interpretability of Logistic Regression make it an excellent choice for stakeholders who require transparent, actionable insights into lending decisions.
-- The efficiency of the model ensures rapid deployment and scalability across different lending portfolios.
+- The model’s efficiency ensures rapid deployment and scalability across various lending portfolios, making it practical for real-world business applications.

----

 ### Predicted Profit Analysis Tool